Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Wendy Buckingham / Creator, Life Coaching Professionally

+What about budget?
 I’m not going to attempt to give you a dollar amount that you will need to spend on your life coaching office setup because there are so many variables and choices.
-My aim here is to discuss the items you need to get your home based coaching practice off to a good start and give you some options to explore.
+My aim here is to discuss the items you need to get your home based coaching practice off to a good start and give you some options to explore

 Obviously, you'll need a desk or table and a comfortable chair with good back support.
 Both need to work together to support your body, ergonomically.